 Then, once healing begins, the bra will minimize pull on the scars that have formed, which will help achieve the best aesthetic result as well as reducing the risk of pain, redness and scar tension.

 Amoena recently worked with a German physician to better understand the effectiveness of its recovery care bras.
 Dr. Irene Richter-Heine of Frauenklinik Dr. Geisenhofer in Munich fitted the Sarah bra and compression belts on 30 women directly after their surgeries.

 "We were delighted with the outcome," continues Rinklin.
 "The fact that the bra was accepted well by both clinicians and patients attests to its efficacy."

 The front fastening soft post surgery Sarah bra is a favorite of breast care nurses and fitters.

 "The bras that a woman wears in the first days and weeks after her surgery are so important," says June Denham, breast care clinical nurse specialist at NHS Borders General Hospital in Melrose, Scotland.

-Amoena's are made with soft, cotton-rich fabrics that are really comfortable as well as being cool and breathable.
+Amoena's bras are made with soft, cotton-rich fabrics that are really comfortable as well as being cool and breathable.
 They offer gentle compression and good support for the best possible result.

 From the patient's perspective, feeling feminine right from the start helps speed the recovery process.
 Women's feedback is enthusiastic because the sporty, crop-top styling is nothing like a surgical garment.
-One woman commented that the Sarah bra made her feel 'pulled together' from day one: not just because she knew it was supporting her surgery site to ensure the best result for her reconstruction, but also because it looks so good.
+One woman commented that the bra made her feel 'pulled together' from day one: not just because she knew it was supporting her surgery site to ensure the best result for her reconstruction, but also because it looks so good.